 - A Windows feature update is an update that contains new features alongside quality updates.

-LTSC versions automatically receive quality updates that address security and reliability for the life of the build (10 years).
+LTSC versions can automatically receive quality updates that address security and reliability for the life of the build (10 years) if that option is turned on at the player.
 They do not receive feature updates because all of the features we need are already in the original build.

 Can I replace the player’s native OS with my own Windows 10 version?